Your source for Diving and Fishing in Sea Ranch/Mendonoma Area

 Pier Fishing at Point Arena Cove

-The pier sits in the Point Arena cove.
+The pier sits in the Point Arena Cove.
 Though small (only 330-feet long), Point Arena’s Pier in the Point Arena Cove is one of the best fishing piers in the state.
 Anglers looking to hook rocky-area species like striped seaperch, kelp greenling, rock greenling and cabezon are likely to bring home generally good quality fish.
-In fact many are prize pier specimens.
+In fact, many are prize pier specimens.
 It is also the best pier to catch lingcod and a fair pier to catch salmon.

 About Point Arena Pier

-Point Arena itself juts out to the west (and is in fact the closest point in the continental United States to Hawaii).
-Offshore of the concrete pier sits the world’s deepest waters in the Mendocino Trench; and the underwater Arena Canyon and Navarro Canyon begin directly out from the Point.
+Point Arena itself juts out to the west (and is, in fact, the closest point in the continental United States to Hawaii).
+Offshore of the concrete pier sits the world’s deepest waters in the Mendocino Trench, and the underwater Arena Canyon and Navarro Canyon begin directly out from the Point.

 The pier has a boat launch and a hoist, open 7 a.m. to 4 p.m. every day, depending on the weather.
-Also on the pier are fish-cleaning tables, outdoor showers and restrooms.
+Also on the pier are fish-cleaning tables, outdoor showers, and restrooms.

 Species found